nicholasyager/dbt-loom/README.md

   - name: project_name
     type: gcs
     config:
+      project_id: <YOUR GCP PROJECT ID>
+      # The alphanumeric ID of the GCP project that contains your target bucket.

       bucket_name: <YOUR GCS BUCKET NAME>
       # The name of the bucket where your manifest is stored.